indomie858/JournalLogger/README.md

 5. Txt files are saved in folder /journalEntryData
 6. Press "DISPLAY FILE LIST" to show saved files
 > Note: Files in list are not clickable yet.
 Will set that up later
+7. Files are saved in folder named "journalEntryData".
+Folder is created when program starts, and will be located in the project directory.